 Dress codes emphasize elegance, reflecting the refined atmosphere and respect for the dining experience.
 Wine pairings add depth and complexity to meals but can significantly increase the total cost.

-Private dining rooms and special occasion packages offer personalized experiences perfect for celebrations.
+Private dining restaurants in Singapore and special occasion packages offer personalized experiences perfect for celebrations.
 Dietary restrictions are accommodated with advance notice, ensuring quality and satisfaction.

 Budget and Value Considerations